Plumed whistling duck

-The plumed whistling duck (Dendrocygna eytoni), also called the grass whistling duck, is a whistling duck that breeds in Australia.
+The plumed whistling duck (Dendrocygna eytoni), also called the grass whistling duck, is a species of bird in the whistling duck subfamily of the family Anatidae.
+It is resident and breeds in Australia, in a broad arc covering the northern half and most of the eastern third of the continent.
+There are also non-breeding and seasonally uncertain populations in New Zealand, the Solomon Islands, Indonesia and Papua New Guinea.
 It is a predominantly brown-coloured duck with a long neck and characteristic plumes arising from its flanks.
 The sexes are similar in appearance.

 Taxonomy

 Described by English naturalist Thomas Campbell Eyton in 1838, its specific epithet honours its namer.
 Its generic name is derived from the Ancient Greek terms dendron "tree", and kuknos (via Latin cygnus) "swan".
 Alternate common names include; Eyton's plumed, red-legged or whistling tree-duck, and grey or red-legged whistler.

 Description

 Measuring 42–60 cm and weighing around 1 kg, it is a long-necked duck with brown upperparts, paler underparts and a white rump.
-The chest is chestnut with thin black bars, while long black-margined plumes arise from its flanks.
-Its bill and legs are pink, and its iris is yellow.
+The chest is a chestnut colour with thin black bars, while long black-margined plumes arise from its flanks.
+Its bill and legs are a pinkish red, and the iris of the eyes are yellow.
 The male and female are similar in appearance.
 The species has a characteristic lowered neck and short, dark, rounded wings while flying.

-The call is a characteristic whistle which gives the bird its common name.
+The call is a characteristic whistle, which gives the bird its common name.